jayfaza/vim_rs/README.md

 ## [once_cell](https://docs.rs/once_cell) - to avoid some problems with lifetimes

-# I know that here is so much problems with safety and others but I'll deal with that.
+# I know that here is so much problems with safety and others but I'll deal with that, for now the only feature is to watch files.